Departure Dates for 2025 and 2026

 - Tea house/Lodges Accommodation during the trekking

-- Daily Meals are chosen from the Menu (breakfast, lunch, and dinner) during the trek.
+- During the trek, daily Meals are chosen from the Menu (breakfast, lunch, and dinner).

 - Sagarmatha National Park fees.